vbacollective/wasabi/docs/API_REFERENCE.md

 ```

 > [!IMPORTANT]
-> Configure all options (proxy, custom headers, buffer sizes, MTU, no-delay) before calling `WebSocketConnect`.
-These settings are applied during the connection sequence and cannot be changed mid-connection.
+> Configure all options (proxy, custom headers, buffer sizes, MTU, no‑delay, extensions) before calling `WebSocketConnect`.
+These settings are applied during the connection sequence and cannot be changed mid‑connection.

 > [!CAUTION]
 > The connection pool has a limit of 64 simultaneous connections.
 Attempting to connect beyond this limit returns `ERR_MAX_CONNECTIONS`.